codaxy/cxjs-home-expenses-app-tutorial/tutorial/layout.md

     ...
 </Route>
 ```
+Since we are using relative paths, the Url begins with the `~/` prefix which will automatically get replaced with the app's root url (`http://localhost:8088/`).

-And inside a Controller, we could obtain the `userId` from the Store as follows:
+Inside a Controller, we could obtain the `userId` from the Store as follows:

 ```jsx
 let userId = this.store.get('$route.userId'); // 1